 In addition to ensuring access to Perry's Chemical Engineering Handbook, the corporate library could now offer its user community access to a dramatically enhanced set of information resources including:

-- New content added monthly, including new books, videos, downloadable tables, interactive graphs.
+- New content is added monthly, including new books, videos, downloadable tables, interactive graphs

 The company's engineers and technical experts could also save time and effort with new online research tools.
 Users could quickly bookmark and label content, annotate text, drop push pins on interactive graphs, save searches, enable email alerts, and get hardcopies of the content they needed with chapter- by-chapter printing from PDFs.
 As a global organization with a distributed and dynamic workforce, the company also benefitted from being able to offer its engineers mobile access to AccessEngineering from their tablets and smartphones.